What Should I Pack?

 We ride a motorcycle.

-Specifically, a touring bike.
+Specifically, we like to tour on a bike.

-When the weather turns and you stop at the side of the street, in town, you need to suit up quickly.
-Make it fast!
+When the weather turns and you stop at the side of the street, in town, you need to suit up quickly… Make it fast!

 My boots were too big to get into the pant leg.
-I would have to take them off first, but there was no time!
+I would have to take them off first,

-It was raining!
+but there was no time! … It was raining!

 Not wanting to hold everyone up, I skipped the rain pants.
+I had the jacket on, and we could outride the rain!
+How bad could it be?

-It rained so much that we decided to stop at a fast-food place.
 In the parking lot, we took a wrong turn and were blocked by a transport truck turning in.

 There we were, sitting on motorcycles in the pouring rain, while we waited for the truck to give us a break.
 And we waited.